The Great Otis Redding Sings Soul Ballads: Recording

 "Mr. Pitiful" was recorded in December 1964 at the Stax studios.
 The song was written by both guitarist Steve Cropper and Redding, and was their first collaboration.
 It was inspired by and written as a response to a statement made by radio disc jockey Moohah Williams, who had nicknamed Redding "Mr. Pitiful" for sounding pitiful when singing ballads.
 Cropper heard about this and, while taking a shower, got the idea it would make a good song.
 In the car on the way to the studio, Cropper proposed the idea with a melody already in mind, humming it to Redding.
 By the time they reached the studio, the song was written and they recorded it in two or three takes.
 It was released as a single with the B-side "That's How Strong My Love Is".
-The song became a hit and the album's most successful track, peaking at number 10 on the Billboard R&B and at number 41 on Billboard Hot 100 chart.
+The song became a hit and the album's most successful track, peaking at No. 10 on the Billboard R&B and at No. 41 on Billboard Hot 100 chart.

 Release

 Sings Soul Ballads was released in March 1965, with four of the songs from the album chosen to be released as singles.
 Unlike Redding's first studio album, Pain in My Heart, the album was released both on Atlantic's subsidiary Atco Records and Stax's Volt Records.
 A remastered CD and CS version was released by Atco on the Elektra label in 1991.
-On March 8, 2002, 4 Men With Beards released a vinyl version.
 Rhino/Atlantic issued a digital download release in the MP3 format on July 29, 2008.